istio/istio.io/_docs/reference/contribute/writing-a-new-topic.md

 <pre data-src="https://raw.githubusercontent.com/istio/istio/master/BUILD"></pre>

 The `data-src` attribute specifies the path to the file to display.
+[PrismJS](http://prismjs.com/) fetches the file using XMLHttpRequest.
+If the file is from a different origin site, CORS should be enabled on that site.
+Note that the github raw content site (`raw.githubusercontent.com`) is CORS enabled so it may be used here.

 ### Highlighting lines